1 800 832 4264 | Visa Mastercard AMEX Discover

 Richard Steiner lives in Kyoto, Japan where he teaches Moku Hanga to Japanese and foreigner students, both privately and at Kyoto Seika University.
 Occasionally he travels to the U.S. and Europe to teach as well.
 He is the founder of KIWA (Kyoto International Woodprint Association), the first association dedicated solely to collecting and exhibiting contemporary woodblock prints.
 Richard’s work can be seen in many national and international museums, collections and galleries; you can see his work and find a list of his workshops at his web site, www.richard-steiner.net.

-April Vollmer teaches moku hanga workshops around the country.
-Ms. Vollmer holds a B.F.A. and M.F.A. from Hunter College; she also studied moku hanga with Bill Paden at New York University.
-Her work has been exhibited around the world and she has written extensively on the subject of printmaking.
-For an up-to-date list of her classes please go to www.aprilvollmer.com
+April Vollmer is an artist who teaches mokuhanga workshops around the country.
+Ms. Vollmer holds a B.F.A. and M.F.A. from Hunter College, NYC; she studied mokuhanga with Bill Paden and Tetsuya Noda in New York, before participating in the Nagasawa Art Park Program in 2004.
+Her prints have been exhibited around the world and she has written extensively on the subject of printmaking.
+For an up-to-date list of her classes please visit www.aprilvollmer.com.